 - Make this monitoring track receive audio from the Master track (Post FX)

-- Choose the exact physical output that you wish to monitor on
+- Set 'Ext.
+Out' as the Audio output and select the exact physical output that you wish to monitor on

 - In case your Master track is already routed to your monitor output, you can route your Master track to a different, unused output, or even turn the master fader down to zero

-For example, in Cockos Reaper, whatever you put on the Monitoring FX channel will only apply to the monitoring signal flow.
-When you print or render your master out, the Monitoring FX channel effects will have no effect on the result.
+In Cockos Reaper, whatever you put on the Monitoring FX channel will only apply to the monitoring signal flow.
+When you print or render your master out, the Monitoring FX channel effects will have no effect on the result:

-3. Notice how in the upper-right corner of Reaper, a green Monitor FX button appears.
-It means that the Monitoring FX channel is active for all open Reaper projects, not just the one that is currently in the foreground.
-You can easily toggle the Monitor FX channel On and Off with this button.
+- Notice how in the top-right corner of Reaper, a green Monitor FX button appears.
+This means the Monitoring FX channel is now active for all Reaper projects currently open, not just the one in the foreground.
+You can easily toggle the Monitor FX channel ON/OFF with this button

-If you require additional assistance you can reach out to support by submitting a support request below.
+If you require additional assistance you can reach out to support by submitting a request below.